blukatdevelopment/UnchainedWorldsOld/core_edition/character_creation/classes/gunsmith.md

 ### Smith
 During a rest, you may craft weapons using scrap.
 You may not craft cartridges, nor weapons that use cartridges.

-### Hit point Increase
-Your maximum hit points increase by 1d6+CON.

 ### Gunsmith Maneuvers
 You learn to perform one maneuver from the maneuvers list.
 The maneuvers column shows the number of maneuvers you know at any given level.

-### Hit point Increase
-Your maximum hit points increase by 1d6+CON.

-### Hit point re-roll
-Now, and again each time you gain a level from now on, you recalculate your hit points.
-Roll 3d6 and add your CON modifier three times.
-If the value rolled is higher than your current max hit points, you may keep it.

 ### Second Wind
 You may use your bonus action to take a deep breath and brace yourself for more carnage.
 You expend one stamina die and heal the amount rolled.